qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 **Bullet 4: Conditional Forward branching** <br />
 The Adaptive Profile can allow for arbitrary forward branching with the restriction being that branch instructions cannot express programs that do not terminate.
-By default, support for backwards branching is not a requirement, though a back-end can opt into **13** to support backwards branching.
+By default, support for backwards branching is not a requirement, though a back-end can opt into **Bullet 13** to support backwards branching.
-Moreover, it's allowable that gates are conditionally performed based on the control flow to various blocks based on **6**.
+Moreover, it's allowable that gates are conditionally performed based on the control flow to various blocks based on ** Bullet 6**.
 Depending on the vector of capabilities defined by an Adaptive Profile program, proving non-termination with a static analysis may impossible due to the capabilities forming a Turing-complete subset of LLVM.
 Thus, it is up to back-ends to enforce